 EU residence permits obtained through investment are typically valid for two to five years and come with certain conditions, namely that the investment must be held for at least five years to maintain its validity.
 Portugal also provides the option to become an EU citizen after five years of residency.

 Employment contracts have been a common way for people to move to an EU country for some time, and many European countries have streamlined the process for an employed person to obtain a work permit.
+Introduced to address shortages in qualified personnel, the EU Blue Card targets highly skilled non-EU/EEA nationals for occupations with current or anticipated shortages.

-A European residence permit acquired through an EU Blue Card is valid for one to four years and is extendable if the employer renews the work contract, and at least five years of residence provides eligibility for permanent residency.
+A European residence permit acquired through an EU Blue Card is valid for one to four years and is extendable if the employer renews the work contract, and at least five years of residence provides eligibility for residency.
 Education is a viable option to obtain an EU residence permit.

+Most study visas provide one year of residency, extendable for the duration of the vocational training or academic program.
+After graduating, an international student resident has a specified period to seek employment and transfer to a work visa.
 The exact time allowed depends on the EU country.
 If you secure a job, you can apply for residency based on your employment contract; however, if you do not find one, you will be required to leave the country.

 EU countries like Ireland will grant a renewable marriage visa on the condition that applicants provide documents and physical evidence (if required) proving the legitimacy of their relationship and marriage.